 I wanted to create an abstract artwork using some of the gold flecked fabrics found in the hair, shirt and coats of Ridiculous.
 I was following the scary WHO news and wanted to comment on it.
 I know that the pandemic will get far worse in the United States before it gets better.
 This artwork is a projection into the future, and an acknowledgement that this too will pass, in time.
 The name is Better Days Ahead.

 On March 13th, just as I was coming down with a cold, and the first case of COVID-19 was reported in Wyoming, I created Your Pretty Umbrella Will Not Protect You.
 Even though this person examines the news with her camera, she is probably not ready for what is ahead.
 I included the steep curve of infection in Italy.
+The image for this piece is also found after the recipe at the end of this blog.

 I have become aware of the alignment of family and friends spending time in the kitchen.
 When my daughter was a baby she sucked her thumb to sooth herself.
 While staying at home and away from groups, it appears that baking is our national thumb sucking activity!
 This abstract piece is called Savor the Aromas From the Kitchen.
 Can you spot the fresh bread, spiced tea, and garlic chicken soup?
 Don’t you wish that you could save those lovely smells in your pocket, and retrieve them later?